The name Skylar is Dutch and means “guarded scholar” or “protection through knowledge”.

 Fortunately, a stranger in a sushi bar began a conversation with me.
 I was so distraught and confused that I spilled the entire story to him.
 His reply was, “Oh, that’s a malignant narcissist.”
 He explained about psychopaths and advised me to “Be boring.
 Don’t give him any drama.
 They feed on drama.”

 The man I thought had loved me for 25 years, wanted me dead and I realized that he had never loved me.
 Not even one day.
 Everything I had believed in was shattered.

 I remembered how he had verbally abused his mother and I also remembered that he had once told me, decades earlier, “You remind me of my mother.”
 His mother and I are polar opposites in appearance as well as temperament and personality but I understood that his hatred of me had something to do with his hatred of his mother.
 I called her on the phone and she confirmed that when he left home to live on his own at age 12, he had told her, “I will hate you until the day I die.”
 I began to understand that I was a substitute victim for the person he really wanted to kill, which was his own mother.

 I followed the stranger’s advice and spent the next few weeks at the library reading everything I could about narcissism.
 It was very enlightening and empowering.

 In my quest to understand more about substitute victims, I stumbled upon Rene Girard’s Violence and the Sacred.

 As I read the book, the revelations kept coming fast and furious.
-It seemed that everything I had experienced in my encounter with a psychopath had a parallel in the mythology and rituals of primitive cultures.
+It seemed that everything I had experienced in my encounter with a psychopath had a parallel in the mythology and rituals of archaic cultures.
 For me, nothing explained the psychopathic encounter as well as Rene Girard’s theories of mimesis and scapegoats.

 Through the lens of Girardian theory, the Bible, long held as an inspiration for living a good life, became a guide for understanding the machinations of psychopaths.